pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 	...

 	// If (and only if) allocation of claims using this class is handled
-	// via numeric parameters, then NumericParameters must list all claim
+	// via numeric parameters, then ParameterTypes describes those
+	// parameters.
+A driver might support multiple different CRDs for
-	// parameter types that are allowed for claims.
+	// its claims.
-	NumericParameters []NumericParameterType
+	ParameterTypes []SemanticParameterType
 }

+// SemanticParameterType describes one resource that may be used for
-type NumericParameterType struct {
+// claim parameters of a class which uses semantic parameters. type SemanticParameterType struct {
-	// APIVersion is the group and version for the resource being referenced
+	// APIGroup is the group for the resource being referenced.
+It is
-	// as claim parameter.
+	// empty for the core API.
+This matches the group in the APIVersion
+	// that is used when creating the resources.
 	// +optional
-	APIVersion string
+	APIGroup string
 	// Kind is the type of resource being referenced.
 This is the same
 	// value as in the parameter object's metadata.
 	Kind string

-	// CELTemplate gets expanded with the claim parameter object as input.
-	// The version of that object will be as specified by APIVersion.
-	CELTemplate string

 	// Shareable is copied into the AllocationResult when a claim
 	// gets allocated.